Born: January 24, 1974

 On the big screen, Helms has appeared in films such as Evan Almighty (2007), Semi-Pro (2008), Meet Dave (2008), Harold & Kumar Escape from Guantanamo Bay (2008), Night at the Museum: Battle of the Smithsonian (2009), The Hangover (2009) along with its second part in 2011 and third installment in 2013.
 He also played the voice of The Once-ler in Dr. Seuss' The Lorax (2012) and starred in the comedy Jeff, Who Lives at Home (2012) alongside Jason Segel.

 Along with reprising his role as Stu in The Hangover Part III in 2013, the also landed a supporting role in We're the Millers, starring Jennifer Aniston and Jason Sudeikis.
 Over the next couple of years, he starred in the crime comedy Stretch (2014) alongside Patrick Wilson, the family comedy Vacation opposite Christina Applegate, as well as Love the Coopers, a holiday ensemble comedy starring Steve Martin, Diane Keaton, and John Goodman.
 Most recently, he made a hilarious cameo appearance in Kevin Hart's stand-up comedy documentary Kevin Hart: What Now?
-(2016), and also starred alongside Owen Wilson in the comedy Bastards (2017).
+(2016), starred alongside Owen Wilson in the comedy Bastards (2017), and lent his voice to the animated comedy Captain Underpants: The First Epic Movie (2017) with Kevin Hart and Jordan Peele.

 Also a talented writer, he sold a comedy pitch with writing partner Jacob Fleischer to Warner Bros. through Steve Carell's Carousel Productions, about Civil War re-enactors.